 The Ultimate Holiday Guide to Eating, Drinking, and Merrymaking in Boston

-Where to find the best holiday cocktail pop-ups, hot chocolate bars, Santa teas, highly decorated restaurants, and ski-lodge-inspired winter patios in and around the city in 2023.
+Where to find the best holiday cocktail pop-ups, hot chocolate bars, Santa teas, highly decorated restaurants, and ski-lodge-inspired winter patios in and around the city.

 Christmas cocktails are served in T-rex-shaped glassware and surrounding by Christmas decor, like fake trees and ornaments.